microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirSyncConfiguration.md

 This example gets directory synchronization settings by TenantId.

-- `-TenantId` Parameter specifies the unique ID of the tenant to perform the operation on.
+- `-TenantId` Specifies the unique ID of the tenant.

 ## Parameters